kimchi-project/kimchi/docs/API.md

     * name: The name of the Storage Pool
     * path: The path of the defined Storage Pool
     * type: The type of the defined Storage Pool
-    * capacity: The total space which can be used to store volumes The unit is MBytes

 ### Resource: Storage Pool